jiafulow/emtf-book/_sources/develop.md

 ### How to import the patterns and the NN into the HLS source code and the emulator code?

 In the Notebooks directory, execute the notebook: `20-features-quick.ipynb`.
+Make some edits:

+- Set the variables `signal_fname` and `bkgnd_fname` in these notebooks to be the locations of the NumPy arrays (converted from the private ntuples).

+!TODO

 ### How to make rate and efficiency plots?

+This workflow is not very well optimizied at the moment.
+It consists of multiple steps:

+- If the patterns or the NN are updated, the emulator code should be updated and re-compiled.
+- Run the emulator and make the private ntuples for neutrino PU200 dataset (for rate estimation) and muon PU200 dataset (for efficiency estimation).

+!TODO